ethlimo/dweb-proxy-api/README.md

 You can use this `Caddyfile` as a starting point for more advanced configurations, however this is sufficient for use as a local gateway (you may wish to use port 443 instead of 8443).

-Depending on your environment, you can edit `/etc/hosts` or configure a stub-resolver for `systemd-resolved` (this will let you route all `eth.` queries to your local gateway).
+Depending on your environment, either edit `/etc/hosts` or configure a stub-resolver for `systemd-resolved` (this will let you route all `eth.` queries to your local gateway).

 For example, using `/etc/hosts`: